-Scraping off the damp paint with a painting brush, a thick sheet of paper, or even an expired credit card is an efficient means of easily fixing your error.
+- Scraping off the damp paint with a painting knife, a thick sheet of paper, or even an expired credit card or painting brush is an efficient means of easily fixing your error.
 This must be completed as quickly as possible.

-After scraping off the surface, brush away any remaining paint with a soft cloth until you’ve removed as many as you can.
-And sure not to drag the fabric over other wet paint zones, as this would just add to the issues you already have.
+- After scraping off the surface, brush away any remaining paint with a soft cloth until you’ve removed as much of the paint as you can.
+And sure not to drag the fabric over other wet paint area, as this would just add to the issues you already have.

-Enable the area to dry completely after you’ve removed as much paint as possible.
-For oil paintings, the drying process can take two to three days.
+- Let the area to dry completely after you’ve removed as much paint as possible.
+The drying process can take two to three days.

-Once the titanium white has dried, you will resume the painting as though there had been no mistake at all.
+- Once the titanium white has dried, you will start the painting as though there had been no mistake at all.

 Tonking is another technique that can be done in oil paintings.
 This is mainly used to give depth to dense colors, but it can also be used to correct certain painting errors.
 The following are the steps to take if you choose to use this method:

-Then, with both hands, press the paper back into the wet ink.
-If necessary, use the palm of the other hand to protect the back of the canvas.
+- Then, with both hands, press the paper back into the wet paint.
+If necessary, use the palm of the other hand to hold the back of the canvas.

-The paper should then be softly pulled free from the canvas.
+- Then the paper should then be softly pulled away from the canvas.

-You can correct almost any error you make on an oil painting by using one of the two methods offered.
+You can correct almost any error you make on an oil painting by using one of the two methods offered while it’s still wet.
 Oil paint has the advantage of allowing you to undo an error until it dries.
 If you scrape the paint away or use tonking, you can quickly fix whatever mistakes you’ve made without trying to start over from the beginning.

 How Do You Correct An Acrylic Paint Error?

 Acrylic paint dries quiet fast, especially when compared to oil paint.
 As a result, once the paint has dried, you must fix errors on acrylic paintings.
-Any of the methods can be used to dried oil paints as well, although they are more often used to correct errors in acrylic paintings.
+It’s much easier to fix this way

 Thus, if you have made a mistake in your acrylic painting and are searching for a way to fix it, here are some suggestions:

-It’s common to find paint layers under the top one are already muddy.
+- It’s common to find paint layers under the top one are still somewhat wet.
 If this is the case, you can scrape the wet layers with a paint knife or some of the other tools listed for removing wet oil paint.

-After that, wipe away any leftover paint or dust with a wet cloth dampened with water.
-This stops the artwork from being affected by any unnecessary colors or tints.
+- After that, wipe away any leftover paint with a wet cloth dampened with water.
+This stops the artwork from any unnecessary colors or tints.